HypeCheck

 What the Science Says

-Cold-pressed organic olive oil is a minimally processed oil extracted from olives without heat or chemicals, preserving its natural polyphenols and oleic acid content.
-As a food, olive oil is a cornerstone of the Mediterranean diet, which has broad associations with cardiovascular and metabolic health in large population studies — though these benefits come from the whole dietary pattern, not olive oil alone.
-As a supplement ingredient, no clinical trial data was provided to evaluate specific health claims, so any benefit claims on product labels should be viewed with caution.
+Cold-pressed organic olive oil is a minimally processed fat extracted from olives without heat or chemicals, preserving its natural polyphenols and oleic acid content.
+It is widely associated with the Mediterranean diet, which has a long history of use linked to cardiovascular and metabolic health.
+As a supplement ingredient, it is typically used as a carrier oil or functional fat source, though no clinical trial data was provided to confirm specific health outcomes at supplement doses.

 What It Doesn't Do